stevenaraujo98/patent_classification/README.md

 Purpose: Textual data augmentation for NLP models.
 Functionality: Introduces variations in text data (e.g., synonym replacement, word insertions) to increase the size and robustness of training datasets.
 Use cases: Improving the performance of deep learning models for tasks like text classification, named entity recognition, and question answering.
 Example: Augmenting sentences by replacing words with synonyms to create more diverse training examples.
+Uso de bert-base-multilingual-uncased

 - pandas DataFrame.sample():
 Purpose: Randomly selecting rows from a DataFrame.